There is no agony like bearing an untold story inside of you.

 • We might make supportive space for your present-moment thoughts, emotions, or body sensations to help you understand a confusing situation, or to release physical tension that can remain stuck in our bodies long after a traumatic experience.

-• We might look at how you tend to deal with your feelings and find healthier options for you.
+• We might look at how you tend to deal with your feelings and find more aligned options for you.

 More about my approach

-As an integrative psychotherapist, my clinical approach is well rounded and tailored to your needs.
+As an integrative psychotherapist, my clinical approach is well rounded and co-created with you.
 Within a psychodynamic foundation, I blend mindful self-compassion, relational/analytic, somatic, and Internal Family Systems interventions to support your healing process.

 Everyone's story is unique, so your timeline and progress will depend on our chemistry together, your readiness to invest in therapy, your ongoing commitment, and your goals.